granthale/wip-book/content/Notes/Prompt writing principles for flashcards.md

 — Ludwig Wittgenstein, Philosophical Investigations

 ---
-To better understand [[§ How can LLMs enhance spaced repetition software?|how LLMs can enhance SRS]], I compiled bedrock principles that great flashcards use:
+To better understand [[§ How can GenAI enhance spaced repetition software?|how LLMs can enhance SRS]], I compiled bedrock principles that great flashcards use:

 ## Andy's List
 See [[Andy's prompt writing principles]]